khval/kittyTurbo.library/turboPlus_commands.md

     Same as normal sqr command, no difference in speed.

-n=Left Click
+**n=Left Click**

-    This command should work while in exec/forbid(), this is not the case for Amos Kittens / AmigaOS 4.1, because the USB stack has run for the mouse keys to be processed.
+    This command should work while in exec/forbid().

-    You should really avoid writing code that is not system fremedly.
+	Amos Kittens:

-    I will suggest using Amos Pro command "Mouse Click" or "Mouse Key" instead of this command.
+		This command will enable multitasking for a short period. but only works if "Multi No" command was used to do it.

 **Reserve Stars n**